AlexMercedCoder/tutorialblog/content/blog/2025/2025-10-Intro-to-Apache-Iceberg-with-Apache-Polaris-and-Apache-Spark.md

 """)
 ```

-Each strategy changes how Iceberg organizes data, but all are tracked as metadata—not directories—making future changes safe and reversible.
+Each strategy changes how Iceberg organizes data, but all are tracked as metadata: not directories, making future changes safe and reversible.

 After creating your tables, return to the MinIO console to explore the results.
 You’ll notice new directories and metadata files representing the structure of each table.
 These files are created and tracked automatically by Polaris, ensuring that every write, update, and schema change remains consistent across all engines that connect to the catalog.